Blue betta fish swimming in a small desktop aquarium

 Water Quality and Stability

-In a small container, ammonia from your betta’s waste builds up fast.4 The less water you have, the quicker those toxins concentrate, and the more often you’ll need to do water changes to keep your fish safe.
+In a small container, toxins from your betta’s waste builds up fast.4 The less water you have, the quicker those toxins concentrate, and the more often you’ll need to do water changes to keep your fish safe.
 In very small, unfiltered setups, that can mean changes every couple of days.3

-A larger volume of water dilutes waste more effectively and stays stable longer.9 That means fewer dramatic swings in your water parameters and a more forgiving environment when life gets busy and you miss a day.
+A larger volume of water dilutes waste more effectively and stays stable longer.8 That means fewer dramatic swings in your water parameters and a more forgiving environment when life gets busy and you miss a day.

-It’s also worth knowing that anything you put in the tank (gravel, decorations, a filter) displaces water and reduces the actual volume your fish is living in.8 In a 1-gallon bowl, a handful of gravel and a plant can eat up a surprising amount of that already-tiny water volume.
+It’s also worth knowing that anything you put in the tank (gravel, decorations, a filter) displaces water and reduces the actual volume your fish is living in.7 In a 1-gallon bowl, a handful of gravel and a plant can eat up a surprising amount of that already-tiny water volume.
 In a 5-gallon tank, those same items barely make a dent.

 Temperature